Same-sex marriage in Alaska: State employee benefits and partnerships

-Alaska Civil Liberties Union v.
-Alaska

 On October 28, 2005, the Supreme Court of Alaska ruled in Alaska Civil Liberties Union v.
 Alaska that state and local government programs violated the Alaska Constitution's equal protection provision by extending benefits to public employees' spouses but denying these same benefits to employees' domestic partners.
 The court held the programs unconstitutional because they denied benefits to people who were precluded, under Alaska's marriage laws, from becoming eligible to receive them.
+Since January 1, 2007, Alaska has provided some limited benefits to the same-sex partners of state employees.
+The city of Juneau has also created a domestic partnership registry for same-sex couples.

 On November 17, 2006, the Alaska House of Representatives voted 24–10 in favor of legislation ordering a non-binding referendum for a constitutional amendment to deny benefits to the same-sex partners of state employees.
 On November 20, the Alaska Senate passed the bill in a 12–3 vote, and Governor Sarah Palin signed it into law on December 20.
-On April 3, 2007, Alaska voters, with 52.8% in favor and 48.8% opposed, directed the Alaska Legislature to put a constitutional amendment denying benefits to the same-sex partners of state employees on the ballot.
+On April 3, 2007, voters, with 52.8% in favor and 48.8% opposed, directed the Alaska Legislature to put a constitutional amendment denying benefits to the same-sex partners of state employees on the ballot.
 A bill to place such an amendment on the November 2008 ballot stalled, and was eventually never voted on.

-Since January 1, 2007, Alaska has provided some limited benefits to the same-sex partners of state employees.

-Domestic partnerships

-The city of Juneau provides domestic partnership benefits to same-sex couples.